 We may enter into contracts in the normal course of business with clinical research organizationsfor clinical trials, with contract manufacturing organizations for clinical supplies, and with other vendors for pre-clinical studies, supplies and other services for our operating purposes.
 These contracts generally provide for termination on notice.
-As of September 30, 2019 and December 31, 2018, there were no amounts accrued related to contract termination charges.
+As of September 30, 2020 and December 31, 2019, there were no amounts accrued related to contract termination charges or minimum purchase volumes not being met.